 I’m stretching a bit here, but Binx is the perfect house cat.
 This 17th century boy turned black cat suffers from a case of immortality as the result of trying to save his little sister from three, soul-sucking Salem witches.
 I feel sorry for this boy-cat.
 I also imagine that he’d have a lot of interesting things to share given that he has spent over 300 years on earth, and he would share them because this cursed cat can talk.
 Lucky for him, though, the Dennison kids got to him first and were able to break the spell and free his soul so that he could join his impatient sister in the afterlife.

 Babe being a great sheep pig

 What would I do with a pig in the suburbs?
 I don’t know, but this is one pig I wouldn’t eat, whether I can hear him speak or not.
 He just tries so hard to get people to like him, and I can relate.
 Since I don’t raise sheep, I’m sure that he could find other ways to be useful around the house.
 I could teach him to vacuum or fold laundry, and when he was finished, I’d reward him with some table scraps and, of course, a, “That’ll do, pig.”
 With his determination and politeness, he is capable of anything.

 Stuart Little smiling

 Is he a mouse or a boy?
 I never could figure that out, but I definitely have the space for Stuart.
 I’d read him stories, take him to the park, buy him some doll clothes, and even a toy car.
 He’s misunderstood.
 I’m misunderstood.
 He needs someone to love him, and I need a little mouse son.

-Einstein being the first dog to time travel
+Einstein - The first dog to time travel

 6. Einstein - Back to the Future trilogy